“A goal without a plan is just a wish.” — Antoine de Saint-Exupery

 But no matter how you feel about the standards movement, I would argue that both these tasks — honing your skill as a teacher and refining your curriculum — are insufficient to accomplish the deeper changes we need to make in our classrooms.

 What is needed is a shift in focus from curriculum and instruction (what we are teaching and how we are teaching it) to the process of learning, as experienced by our students.
-This is a subtle, but profoundly important shift in point of view, from seeing what happens in the classroom through your eyes to seeing it through the eyes of your students.
+This is a subtle but profound shift in point of view, from seeing what happens in the classroom through your eyes to seeing it through the eyes of your students.
 It is a shift in focus from the act of teaching to the act of learning.
 This focus on learning will then shape what good teaching looks like.
 Learning, as always, comes first.

 Just as you might create a lesson plan to organize your actions as a teacher, you need to create a comparable plan to organize your students’ experiences as learners.
 You need to create a learning sequence.